jpsingleton/jpsingleton/README.md

 I mainly work with C#, .NET and JavaScript/TypeScript/React but also work regularly with Python (v3 but also v2).
 I use Linux, Markdown, git, CI / testing automation and time-series databases (such as InfluxDB) almost daily too.

-I maintain [Huxley2](https://github.com/jpsingleton/Huxley2), a cross-platform CORS enabled JSON ReST proxy for the GB railway Live Departure Boards SOAP API
+I maintain [Huxley2](https://github.com/jpsingleton/Huxley2), a cross-platform CORS enabled JSON ReST proxy for the GB railway Live Departure Boards SOAP API:

   - .NET Core ReST JSON web API
   - SOAP XML API integration
   - Azure DevOps CI/CD (YAML) and Azure hosting

+I blog at [unop.uk](https://unop.uk/) about tech, the environment and many other things.

 If you find my work valuable then please consider [sponsoring me](https://github.com/sponsors/jpsingleton).
+I'm also available for hire.

 Thanks🕴🏻

 ## 💚